-Mr. Umholtz has served on the Board of Governors since March 2017.
+Mr. Umholtz was elected to the Board of Governors in March 2017 and was appointed Circuit Judge in August 2022.

 Eric Weis

 Eric Weis was sworn into his fifth term as State's Attorney for Kendall County in December of 2020.
 Prior to his election as State's Attorney in 2006, Mr. Weis served as First Assistant State's Attorney of Kendall County under two former state's attorneys where he served as the chief felony prosecutor for most major violent and drug related offenses.
 Eric began his legal career back in 1997 when he was sworn in as an Assistant State's Attorney for Kendall County after working for two years as a law school intern with the office while attending Northern Illinois University College of Law.